TomPark2000/Lending.Club-End.to.End.Project/README.md

 * For the home ownership feature, the "Mortgage" and "Rent" option had the most values, followed by "Own" with 38k, "Other" with 112, "None" with 31, and "Any" with 3.
 I grouped "None" and "Any" into "Other" since there"s a low count and to make the data cleaner.

 * For the earliest credit line ("earliest_cr_line") feature, I extracted the year.
-The column previously gave the month, an example being "Jun-1990", however I decided that the year was going to give me plenty of information and I didn"t want to overcomplicate my model.
+The column previously gave the month, an example being "Jun-1990", however I decided that the year was going to give me plenty of information and I did not want to overcomplicate my model.

 * I extracted the numbers from "term", which was previously formatted as "## months", and then turned it into a numerical column.